matloff/fastBigStat/README.md

 * Yet, people soon realized that in the expression T above, W<sub>bar</sub> is approximately normal by the Central Limit Theorem.
   Moreover, the quantity s is approximately &sigma;.
-So T is approximately N(0,1) distributed, even if W is not normal.
+So T is approximately N(0,1) distributed (this intuitive statement can be made rigorous; see below), even if W is not normal.

 * In other words, one can compare T to the N(0,1) distribution, and thus achieve approximately correct inference, even if the sample